yzjedu/cs151-lab7-antonio_oreoluwa_jalen_lab07/algorithm.md

 # Algorithm Document

-1. Function Name: get_room_info()
+1. Function Name: get_width()
-   - Purpose: To collect and validate the dimensions and flooring type for a room.
+   - Purpose: To collect and validate the width of the room.
    - Parameters: None
-   - Returned Value: width(float), length(float), and flooring type(float) of the room.
+   - Returned Value: A valid width
    - Algorithm:
    1. Prompt the user to enter the width of the room.
    2. While the input is not a positive number:
+      1. Display an error message.
-        1. Prompt the user to re-enter the width.
+      2. Prompt the user to re-enter the width.
-     3. Convert the valid width input to a float.
+   3. Return the width.

+2. Function Name: get_length()
+   - Purpose: To collect and validate the length of the room.
+   - Parameters: None
+   - Returned Value: A valid length
+   - Algorithm:
-     4. Prompt the user to enter the length of the room.
+   1. Prompt the user to enter the length of the room.
-     5. While the input is not a positive number:
+   2. While the input is not a positive number:
+      1. Display an error message.
-        1. Prompt the user to re-enter the length.
+      2. Prompt the user to re-enter the length.
-     6. Convert the valid length input to a float.
+   3. Return the length.

+3. Function Name: get_flooring_type()
+   - Purpose: To collect and validate the flooring type for the room.
+   - Parameters: None
+   - Returned Value: A valid flooring_type as a string.
+   - Algorithm:
-     7. Prompt the user to enter the flooring type.
+   1. Prompt the user to enter the flooring type (options: hardwood, carpet, tile).
-     8. While the flooring type is not one of the valid options (hardwood, carpet, tile):
+   2. While the flooring type is not one of the valid options:
+      1. Display an error message.
-        1. Prompt the user to re-enter the flooring type.
+      2. Prompt the user to re-enter the flooring type.
-     9. Return the width, length, and flooring type.
+   3. Return the valid flooring type.

-2. Function Name: calculate_cost()
+4. Function Name: calculate_cost()
    - Purpose: To calculate the cost of flooring based on room dimensions and type of flooring.
    - Parameters: width (float), length (float), flooring_type (str)
    - Returned Value: float - total cost of flooring for the room.